soupglasses/phenix/docs/patching-nix.md

+# Patching

+## Patching NixOS Packages by overlay

+Todo.

-# Patching NixOS Modules by Overlay
+## Patching NixOS Modules by Import

-I will use the nixos module `minecraft-server.nix` for my example for how to write an overlay.
+I will use the nixos module `minecraft-server.nix` for my example.

 First step is to create the actual module with your modification.